-145 2.2.
-Survey Design and Implementation
+2.2 Survey design and implementation

-To assess the end users' perceptions of the effectiveness of the Angles method and the subject space for visualizing CCF dependencies, we conducted a survey targeting a diverse group of end users.
-We administered the online survey between July 10 and September 10, distributing it through multiple channels to reach a broad audience.
-These channels included email lists, members of the working Group 4 of the Cooperative Institute for Research to Operations in Hydrology (CIROH) institution, which focuses on impact-based decision-making research, stakeholders from the NOAA project "Coastal Nature-Based Solutions to Mitigate Flood Impacts and Enhance Resilience," and the network of the Program for Local Adaptation to Climate Effects (PLACE).
-This distribution strategy allowed us to gather input from a wide range of respondents, including members from the academia, industry, non-governmental organizations (NGOs), and state, federal, and local government agencies.
+To assess the end-users' perceptions of the effectiveness of the Angles method and the subject space for visual-izing coastal-compound-flooding (CCF) dependencies, we conducted a survey targeting a diverse group of end-users.
+We conducted an online survey (see Supplement) between 10 July and 10 September 2024 and distributed it through multiple channels to reach a broad audience.
+These channels included email lists; members of the working Group 4 of the Cooperative Institute for Research to Operations in Hydrology (CIROH) institution, which focuses on impact-based decision-making research; stakeholders from the NOAA project "Coastal Nature-Based Solutions to Mitigate Flood Impacts and Enhance Resilience"; and the network of the Program for Local Adaptation to Climate Effects (PLACE).
+This distribution strategy allowed us to gather inputs from a wide range of respondents, including members from academia; industry; non-governmental organizations (NGOs); and state, federal, and local government agencies.
 Our evaluation framework follows established principles in visualization science (Munzner, 2014) that recognize the importance of assessing visualization techniques based on their intended purpose and audience.
 We designed a sequential comparative evaluation to assess both immediate understanding and effectiveness for communicating specific concepts like non-stationarity.
 This approach allows for a comprehensive assessment of the method's strengths and limitations across different stakeholder groups.

 The questionnaire gauged the respondents' familiarity with CCF dependencies, the clarity of non-stationarity concepts, and the effectiveness of the Angles method in communicating compound hazard.
 Likert scale questions were used to capture the degree of agreement or disagreement on various aspects of the Angles method, including its understandability, applicability, and perceived usefulness in CCF hazard communication.
-The responses are subsequently grouped into two categories: academic and non-academic respondents.
+The responses were subsequently grouped into two categories: academic and non-academic respondents.
 This classification is used to evaluate the differing perceptions of the proposed Angles method between these two groups.
 Academic respondents primarily included researchers, faculty, and students from various universities, while non-academic respondents comprised professionals from the industry, government agencies, and NGOs.
 This segmentation clarifies how familiarity, relevance, and clarity vary between the two sectors.

-3. Results and discussion
+3 Results and discussion

-3.1.
-Application of the Angles method for visualizing CCF dependencies
+3.1 Application of the Angles method for visualizing CCF dependencies

-Figure 2 shows the two variables (Q and S) represented as unit-length vectors (q̄ and s̄) on a 2-D plane of the subject space with zero origin.
+Figure 2 shows the two variables (Q and S) represented as unit-length vectors (\overline{q} and \overline{s}) on a 2-D plane of the subject space with zero origin.
 As opposed to scatterplots, these graphs show the two variables as general entities rather than individual observations.
-The angle between the two vectors is proportional to how dependent they are, as shown in Equations 9 and 10.
-Note the small angle in Washington, DC and the large angle in Baltimore, MD, which correspond to the respective parallelogram areas.
-In fact, for the two cases, inserting the vector lengths and the dot product of the discharge and surge vectors into Equation 8 yields cos(θ) = r = 0.96 ⇒ θ~16° and cos(θ) = r = 0.41 ⇒ θ~66°, respectively.
+The angle between the two vectors is proportional to how dependent they are, as shown in Eqs.
+(9) and (10).
+Note the small angle in Washington, DC, and the large angle in Baltimore, MD, corresponding to the respective parallelogram areas.
+In fact, for the two cases, inserting the vector lengths and the dot product of the discharge and surge vectors into Eq.
+(8) yields $\cos(\theta) = r = 0.96 \Rightarrow \theta \sim 16^{\circ}$ and $\cos(\theta) = r = 0.41 \Rightarrow \theta \sim 66^{\circ}$, respectively.
 In Washington, DC, the smaller angle between the unit vectors indicates a tighter interplay between river discharge and storm surge.
-This suggests a higher correlation and potential for severe compound flooding events.
+This suggests a higher correlation and potential for severe compound-flooding events.
 Conversely, in Baltimore, MD, the larger angle suggests a lower degree of correlation.
 Thus, although both drivers matter, they coincide less often to generate severe compound events.

 Figure 2.
-Discharge (Q) and surge (S) variables represented as unit-length vectors in the subject space for: (a) Washington, DC where $\cos[\theta] = 0.96$ ; (b) Baltimore, MD with $\cos[\theta] = 0.41$ .
+Discharge (Q) and surge (S) variables represented as unit-length vectors in the subject space for (a) Washington, DC, where $\cos[\theta] = 0.96$, and (b) Baltimore, MD, with $\cos[\theta] = 0.41$.